MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

     }
     _read(size) {
       const chunk = chance.string({ length: size });
-      // because we are pushing string, we need to specify encoding this.push(chunk, "utf8");
+      // because we are pushing string, we need to specify encoding,
+      // using which it'll be encoded in the stream and decoded in the client. this.push(chunk, "utf8");
       this.emittedBytes += chunk.length;
       if (chance.bool({ likelihood: 5 })) {